XTLS/Xray-docs-next/docs/en/config/transport.md

 > `httpupgradeSettings`: [HttpUpgradeObject](./transports/httpupgrade.md)

-Configures the current HTTPUpragde connection.
+Configures the current HTTPUpgrade connection.
 Valid only when HTTPUpgrade is used.
 Same schema as global.

 > `splithttpSettings`: [SplitHttpObject](./transports/splithttp.md)